 Print on only one side of the page

-Number all pages sequentially in the upper right hand
+Number all pages sequentially in the upper right-hand corner of each page.

-which facilitate the readers locating each piece of evidence easily as
+Provide clear, consistent references to items of evidence that facilitate the readers who are locating each piece of evidence easily as they read the application.

-Indicate paragraphs using a 5-space indentation or a
+Indicate paragraphs using a 5-space indentation or a line break.

-Submit three copies of the narrative portion of the Master Teacher Application in a single plain file folder clearly marked with your candidate identification code only.
+Submit 4 copies of the narrative portion of the Master Teacher Application in a single plain file folder clearly marked with your candidate identification code only.

-Attach the "Section I: Candidate Information" cover sheet to the first of the three copies.
+Attach the "Section I: Candidate Information" cover sheet to the first of the 4 copies.

 Narrative pages are to be paper clipped, not stapled.